 Your treatment will be on a weekday.
-This appointment normally takes between 1-1.5 hours.
-The radiographers will explain what is going to happen and show you the CyberKnife unit.
-The machine moves around the room and can make some noises.
-The radiographers will position you in the same way you were for your planning CT scan.
+This appointment normally takes around one hour.
+The radiographers will explain what is going to happen and show you the CyberKnife.
+When you have seen the machine and asked any questions you may have, the radiographers will ask you to lie on the treatment couch, where they will position you in the same way as you were for your planning CT scan.
 The radiographers will then move you into the correct position.

-The radiographers will then take some X-ray images to confirm your position before they start the treatment.
+The radiographers will then leave the room to take some X-ray images to confirm your position before they start the treatment.
 They may come in and out of the room and adjust your position slightly.
 The treatment machine will then move around you so that the treatment can be delivered from lots of different angles.
 The machine will only be on for brief periods before moving to the next position.

-You will not feel anything whilst you are having radiotherapy, but you may see CyberKnife moving around you.
+You will not feel anything whilst you are having radiotherapy but you may hear and see the machine moving around you.
+The CyberKnife machine will not touch you at any point during treatment.

-Whilst you are on the treatment couch, the radiographers will continue to take and assess X-ray images during your treatment to ensure your position remains perfect.
-Assessing these images may take some time and necessitate discussion with other members of the team such as physicists and doctors.
+Whilst you are on the treatment couch, the radiographers will continue to take and assess X-ray images during your treatment to ensure your position remains the same.

 These images are taken to ensure that you are in the correct position; they cannot be used to assess how well the treatment is working.
-These images involve a very small additional dose of X-rays.
+These images involve a very small additional dose of Xrays.
 However, these images are essential to ensure accurate treatment and overall serve to reduce the risk of side effects.

 The radiographers will ask you to stay as still as possible so that the treatment can be given to the correct place.
-The radiographers cannot stay in the room with you whilst the machine is on but they are operating the machine and watching you all the time via cameras.
-If for any reason you need the radiographers, just raise a hand and they will immediately stop the treatment and come in.
+The radiographers cannot stay in the room with you whilst the machine is on but they are operating the machine and watching you all the time on cameras.
+If for any reason you need the radiographers then just raise a hand and they will immediately stop the treatment and come in.
 You are welcome to bring a CD with you so you have something to listen to whilst you have your treatment.